Search this site:

 something more about the woman than the colour of her hair and the

 clothes she wears.
 Something joyful and carefree comes through

 in her pose.
-Aim to have your descriptions also convey something about
+Aim to have your descriptions also convey the character's nature.

-Creating fictional characters requires more than such descriptions as, "She had dark hair and a pale round face broken only by a pointed chin."
-This provides superficial information about appearance and ethnicity, but shows nothing of the character's nature to make her likeable or unlikeable.
+Creating fictional characters requires more than: "She had dark hair and a pale round face broken only by a pointed chin."
+This provides superficial information about appearance and perhaps ethnicity, but shows nothing of the character's nature--whatever it is that makes her likeable or unlikeable.
 If a character is to have dark hair, use her hair to suggest something meaningful about her:

-Readers now know that the character's hair is dark, but they also know she is not the type to spend time artfully arranging her hair, and based on the conservative clasp, they might infer that she has a conservative side.
+Readers now know that the character's hair is dark, but they also know she is not the type to spend time artfully arranging her hair.
+Based on the conservative clasp, readers might infer that she has a conservative side.
 The wisps that cannot be contained suggest something else about her, a side that wants to break free.

 So avoid the tall blonde entered the room, and strive to impart more important information.